Atari just crashed the PS5 party with a brand new console

 However, there is another new games console launching in November this year, too, and this one comes with access to more than 100 games included.

-That new console is the Atari VCS, a new version of the classic Atari 2600, and it is launching this November alongside the PlayStation 5.
+That new console is the Atari VCS, a new version of the classic Atari VCS, and it is launching this November alongside the PlayStation 5.

-- Breaking! iPhone 12 benchmarks just SMOKED every other phone you can buy

-- Xbox Series X controller gets a KFC makeover – and it looks clucked up
+- Just in!
+Disney Plus just added a brilliant new feature subscribers will love

+- Don't miss!
+OV Valet is the ultimate gadget for the pandemic's new cashless society

+- WhatsApp has Zoom in its sights with this long overdue feature

-Unlike the original Atari 2600, though, which went on sale in November 1982, the Atari VCS comes with a raft of new tech to make it 2020-ready including an AMD Ryzen CPU, AMD Radeon GPU and 8GB of RAM (expandable, too) that can pump the games out in 4K HDR.
+Unlike the original Atari VCS, though, which went first on sale in 1977, the new Atari VCS comes with a raft of new tech to make it 2020-ready including an AMD Ryzen CPU, AMD Radeon GPU and 8GB of RAM (expandable, too) that can pump the games out in 4K HDR.

 The Atari VCS also comes with a USB 3.0, HDMI and Ethernet port, for wired connections, as well as WiFi and Bluetooth for wireless connectivity.